Snowflake-Labs/sfquickstarts/site/sfguides/src/cross_cloud_business_continuity/cross_cloud_business_continuity.md

 <!-- ------------------------ -->
 ## Review Source Account

-Our scripts in the previous step has created a production like snowflake environment for us.
+Our scripts in the previous step have created a production like snowflake environment for us.
 Here's a list of objects you just created when you ran those scripts:
 - Users & Roles
 - RBAC Hierarchy
 - Databases